jadenpxrk/Chess-Engine/README.md

 - Iterative deepening explores the most promising moves first, making the best use of the available search time.
 - Piece-square tables evaluates the relative value of pieces on the board, guiding the search algorithm towards better moves.
 - Move ordering using the MVV-LVA heuristic prioritizes moves that capture high-value pieces and also reduces the search space.
-- Principal variation search for improving the efficiency of the search process by searching only the most promising lines of play.
+- Principal variation search improves the efficiency of the search process by searching only the most promising lines of play.
-- Quiescence search for ensuring that the evaluation of the position is stable by extending the search to positions where there are no - captures or checks.
+- Quiescence search ensures that the evaluation of the position is stable by extending the search to positions where there are no - captures or checks.
-- Zobrist hashing for storing the game state in a compact and efficient way, allowing for quick comparisons and detection of repetitions.
+- Zobrist hashing stores the game state in a compact and efficient way, allowing for quick comparisons and detection of repetitions.
-- Late move reduction for optimizing the search process by reducing the depth of the search for moves that are considered less promising.
+- Late move reduction optimies the search process by reducing the depth of the search for moves that are considered less promising.
 - Mate distance pruning cuts trees and adjust bounds of lines where no shorter mate is possible
 - Null move pruning (Null Move Heuristic, NMH) reduces the search space by seeing if a null move (a move that passes the turn back to the opponent), still results in a position that is better than the alpha threshold.
 If it is a better position, then actual moves are likely to result in an even better position.